DomenFinzgar/STRAN/content/posts/a-report-birds-in-the-morning.md

 3:30 AM: I am not alone.
 Voices!
 I hide in the thicket.

 3:45 AM: Due to the fog, visibility is not great.
-See [uc?id=1qTb00XxORqB5DxGzHtglGjDQgHVBvLhe](https://drive.google.com/uc?id=1qTb00XxORqB5DxGzHtglGjDQgHVBvLhe "Figure 1").
+See [Figure 1](https://drive.google.com/uc?id=1qTb00XxORqB5DxGzHtglGjDQgHVBvLhe "Figure 1").
 However, I am lucky.
 I spotted a bird and am trying to isolate its singing from the others.